Terra-AUS/TerraAustralis/doc/i2p.md

 any/all of IPv4/IPv6/onion/I2P/CJDNS), which can provide a potential fallback if one of the networks has issues.

-## I2P-related information in AustraliaCash Core
+## I2P-related information in TerraAustralis Core

-There are several ways to see your I2P address in AustraliaCash Core if accepting incoming I2P connections (`-i2pacceptincoming`):
+There are several ways to see your I2P address in TerraAustralis Core if accepting incoming I2P connections (`-i2pacceptincoming`):
 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`